-TN and TP concentrations compared to native forest.
-The high earbon and nitrogenC:N ratio in the natural forest catchment reveals that most particulate nitrogen is of organic origin.
+This study conducted in catchments in the headwaters of the Sondu River Basin of the South-West Mau, Kenya, shows that cultivated land uses have led to a pronounced decline in sediment-associated TC, TN and TP concentrations compared to native forest.
+The high C:N ratio in the natural forest catchment reveals that most particulate nitrogen is of organic origin.
 The native forest is rich in biomass, with a tighter nutrient cycle and likely high organic matter inputs.
 This is in contrast to the smaller nutrient stocks in the agricultural land, reflecting nutrient losses and the impoverishment of agricultural soils.
+The temporal differences in observations suggest to be stemming from the timing of a different sampling period in 2018 compared to 2019.
 The disturbance of soil through agricultural practices increases soil mineralization of soil organic matter, echoed in the lower organic matter content in suspended sediments.
-Despite the lower TC, TN and TP earbon and nutrient concentrations, the smallholder agriculture had the greatest particulate earbon and nutrientTC, TN and TP yields due to the higher export of suspended sediment yields passing the outlet.
-Elevated TC, TN and TP earbon and nutrient-concentrations in sediments and in stream water contribute to nutrient pollution and eutrophication impacting the downstream reaches such as Lake Victoria.
+Despite the lower TC, TN and TP concentrations, the smallholder agriculture had the greatest particulate TC, TN and TP yields due to the higher export of suspended sediment yields passing the outlet.
+Elevated TC, TN and TP concentrations in sediments and in stream water contribute to nutrient pollution and eutrophication impacting the downstream reaches such as Lake Victoria.
 Management practices should focus on retaining and storing soil organic matter of agricultural topsoils to increase soil organic carbon, and soil nutrients.
 Practices to manage soil organic matter should also control soil erosion and consequently reduce suspended sediment concentrations and the loss of nutrient-rich topsoil.